Skip to main content

 LACA has established I&D mechanisms for its members and LACA reports that the I&D system is in-line with the SMO 6 requirements.
 In addition, LACA also reports that the existing I&D arrangements for auditors has been further reviewed with a focus on enhancing the role of the oversight board in line with the amended EU Audit Directive and strengthening its independence.

 Additionally, the Association of Accountants of the Republic of Latvia (AARL), has also established an I&D system for its members that join on a voluntarily basis.
 AARL reports that the system fulfills most SMO 6 requirements – it does not have a separate investigations and disciplinary committee.
 Both investigations and disciplinary decisions are done by the Ethics Committee.
 AARL is currently developing regulations on I&D for AARL members who are acting in public practice regarding any violation of the quality of accountancy services provided.
-In 2023, it is envisioned that AARL’s Accounting Outsourcing Committee will have an investigation function regarding quality of services and work performed by these members and the AARL’s Ethics Committee will separately perform the disciplinary function.
+The AARL’s plans include having its Accounting Outsourcing Committee perform an investigation function regarding quality of services and work and the AARL’s Ethics Committee will separately perform the disciplinary function.

 Current Status: Partially Adopted